cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

 - If a run-ID is not specified, we aggregate the events processed for all the runs of this flow.

+  The resulting timeseries will represent aggregated values for the context specified.
+  Currently, summation is used as the aggregation function.
+So, if you query for the ``system.process.events.processed`` metric for a Flow |---| thus across all Flowlets
+  |---| since this metric was actually emitted at the Flowlet level, the resulting values
+  retrieved will be a sum across all Flowlets of the Flow.

 - If you want the number of input objects processed across all Flowlets of a Flow, you address the metrics API at the Flow context::